alefeans/flask-base/README.md

 ### Files

-* `app/__init__.py` - The Flask Application factory (`create_app()`) and it's configuration are done here.
-Your [Blueprints](https://flask-restplus.readthedocs.io/en/stable/scaling.html#use-with-blueprints) are registered here.
+* `app/__init__.py` - The Flask Application factory (`create_app()`) and its configuration is done here.
+Your [Blueprints](https://flask-restplus.readthedocs.io/en/stable/scaling.html#use-with-blueprints) are also registered here.
 * `app/v1/__init__.py` - The Flask RESTPlus API is created here with the versioned Blueprint (e.g `v1`).
 Your [Namespaces](https://flask-restplus.readthedocs.io/en/stable/scaling.html#multiple-namespaces) are registered here.
 * `config.py` - Config file for envs, global config vars and so on.
 * `Dockerfile` - Dockerfile used to build a Docker image (using [Docker Multistage Build](https://docs.docker.com/develop/develop-images/multistage-build/))
-* `LICENSE` - MIT License, i.e. you are free to do whatever is needed with the given code with no limits.
+* `LICENSE` - MIT License, i.e. you are free to do whatever you want with the given code with no limits.
 * `tox.ini` - Config file for tests using [Tox](https://tox.readthedocs.io/en/latest/index.html).
-* `.dockerignore` - Lists files and directories which should be ignored while Docker build process.
+* `.dockerignore` - Lists files and directories which should be ignored by the Docker build process.
 * `.gitignore` - Lists files and directories which should not be added to git repository.
 * `requirements.txt` - All project dependencies.
 * `run.py` - The Application entrypoint.